b1zzu/guides-test-cases/tests/s03-using-kafkacat-with-kafka-sandbox-quickstart.md

 ## Prerequisites

-Follow the **Getting Started with Red Hat OpenShift Streams for Apache Kafka** to create the Kafka Instance, Service Account and Topic name (There is a test specific for the Getting Started, so you can go throgh this step as faster as you want)
+Follow the **Getting Started with Red Hat OpenShift Streams for Apache Kafka** to create the Kafka Instance, Service Account and Topic name (There is a test specific for the Getting Started, so you can go through this step as faster as you want)

 ## Steps